deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Firstly, chatmail is a fully interoperable e-mail server, but does away with spam-checking and annoying rate-limits, and allows automated anonymous sign-up without asking any private data.
+Also chatmail is much faster than most other e-mail servers.

 Secondly, chatmail servers run the popular [postfix](https://postfix.org) and [dovecot](https://dovecot.org) server software in a minimal configuration,